ckormanyos/real-time-cpp/readme.md

 Cross Development in the Reference Application
 ----------------------------------------------

-The reference application uses cross-development based on *nix-like make tools in combination with Microsoft(R) Visual Studio(R).
+The reference application uses cross-development based on *nix*-like make tools in combination with Microsoft(R) Visual Studio(R).
 Tool chains are not available in this repo (see below for further details).